it4paddlers/rasbpi-river-webcam/README.md

 * **scalability**: raspberry pis are very affordable and widely available, hence the number of river cams can be increased quickly if the solution proofs to be good.
 * ...

+## Solution

+Currently only a prototype exists.
+The prototype solution is described in [solution.md](solution.md).